-In 2004, electricity from wind energy systems accounted for about 0.1% of U.S. total energy consumption (Table 1).
-However, wind-generated electricity was a much larger share of electricity used by the U.S. agriculture sector (28%), and of total direct energy used by U.S. agriculture (9%).71 According to the American Wind Energy Association (AWEA), total installed wind energy production capacity has expanded rapidly in the United States since the late 1990s, rising from 1,848 megawatts (MW) in 1998 to a reported 10,492 MW by October 23, 2006 (Figure 6).72 According to the AWEA, an additional 7,942 MW of capacity is either under construction or being planned by the U.S. wind industry.
-(See "Box: Primer on declines only negligibly relative to a price rise.
-Such inelastic demand is associated with sharp price spikes in periods of supply shortfall.
-USDA, ERS, International Evidence on Food Consumption Patterns, Tech.
-Bulletin No. 1904, Sept.
-2003, p.
-67.
+In 2006, electricity from wind energy systems accounted for about 0.1% of U.S. total energy consumption (Table 1).
+However, wind-generated electricity has been a much larger share of electricity used by the U.S. agriculture sector (28%), and of total direct energy used by U.S. agriculture (9%).83 According to the American Wind Energy Association (AWEA), total installed wind energy production capacity has expanded rapidly in the United States since the late 1990s, rising from 1,848 megawatts (MW) in 1998 to a reported 12,634 MW by June 30, 2007 (Figure 7).
+According to the AWEA, on-line capacity is projected to expand to over 14,600 MW by the end of 2007.
+(See "Box: Primer on Measuring Electric Energy," later in this report, for a description of megawatts and other energy terminology.)